Paolo Medina

-Paolo Medina Etienne (born 28 May 1999) is a Mexican professional footballer who plays as a right-back in Liga MX team Club León.
+Paolo Medina Etienne (born 28 May 1999) is a Mexican professional footballer who plays as a right-back.

 Club career

 Early career

 Born in Orizaba in the Mexican state of Veracruz, Medina moved to Spain at the age of two, and joined the academy of Alcobendas in 2007.
 After a couple of seasons he joined Real Madrid, where he initially started as a winger, before moving to full-back.
 During his time with Los Blancos he struggled with injury, suffering a five-month lay off at the end of 2016.

 Despite this, he was seen as a very highly rated prospect in the Real Madrid academy, and in October 2016 he was named by English newspaper The Guardian as one of the best players born in 1999 worldwide.
 He was also nominated for the 2017 Golden Boy - a prestigious award given by Italian sports newspaper Tuttosport to the best young footballer playing in Europe.

 At the conclusion of the 2016–17 season, Medina announced his departure from Real Madrid, before joining Portuguese side Benfica shortly after.
 This move was seen as somewhat of a shock in media, given Medina's potential, but the defender was quoted as saying "Many will think that it is a step backwards, but I really see the opposite...
 I think it has been the best decision I could have made in my career" upon signing.